 Keep in mind that headstands aren’t for everyone.
 You should always consult a doctor before adding anything radical or extremely taxing to your exercise routine.
 In addition, be sure to work through a few simpler inversions before jumping right into the more difficult headstands.

 If headstands aren’t your thing, try some simple forehead toning exercises.
 Using the muscles of your forehead, try lowering your eyebrows as far down and as close together as they will go.
 Hold this position for a count of 5 and then relax.
 Next, raise your eyebrows as high up and as far apart as they will go.
 Hold this position for a count of 5 and then relax.
 By toning the muscles in your forehead, you’ll work to pull the skin taught and reduce wrinkles that form there.

 After your shower or other morning rituals, be sure to apply a wrinkle-fighting serum for all-day healing.
-One of the best is SiO Beauty’s Serum .
-It is specifically designed to rejuvenate and fortify the delicate skin of your forehead while at the same time smoothing, hydrating, and brightening for the best possible results.
+The best serums are specifically designed to rejuvenate and fortify the delicate skin of your forehead while at the same time smoothing, hydrating, and brightening for the best possible results.

-The beauty of SiO’s serum is that it can (and should) be left on all day to maximize the healing effects it offers.
+The beauty of serum is that it can (and should) be left on all day to maximize the healing effects it offers.
 Doing so will provide deep, skin-plumping hydration along with protection against new environmental damage.
-The active ingredients including stevioside, vitamin C matrix, shea butter, licorice root, aloe, anti-aging goodies, and hydrators, make this serum the best choice to battle stubborn forehead wrinkles.

 Sunscreen is one of those preventative measures that cannot be stressed enough.
 Almost any doctor or dermatologist would recommend it.
 And for good reason: the sun’s UV rays can do a lot of damage to your skin throughout the day.